Written by Medicover Team and Medically

 Colds or infections are not the cause of snuffles in babies.
 However, any infection caused can make things worse.
 Snuffles in babies are caused due to mucus that collects in the nose.

-Infections: Viral infections are a primary cause of nasal congestion in infants.
+Infections: Viral infections are a primary cause of infant nasal congestion.

-Allergies: Exposure to dust, pollen, or pet dander can lead to an allergic reaction.
+Allergies: Exposure to dust, pollen, or pet dander can lead to an allergic reaction and child blocked nose.

-Dry Air: Lack of humidity can dry out the nasal passages, causing congestion.
+Dry Air: Lack of humidity can dry out the nasal passages, causing blocked nose and chest congestion.

 Irritants: Smoke, strong odors, and pollutants can irritate a baby's nasal lining.